Hi there!

 Below I will give you some ideas with walking routes and bus routes.

-If you have all day in Juneau, you can do a classic Alaska excursion in the morning (like a whale watching tour, a glacier tour, or a gold mining tour), go back to the cruise ship for lunch (or make the famous king crab restaurant your main excursion of the day!), and that can still leave you with an easy-going activity in the afternoon and/or evening!
+If you have all day in Juneau, you can do a classic Alaska excursion in the morning, go back to the cruise ship for lunch or eat downtown, and that can still leave you with an easy-going activity in the afternoon and/or evening!

 Or, you can do an easy walk in the morning and a different walk in the afternoon!